The-Data-for-Children-Collaborative/noral-tech-research/data-analysis/readme.md

 More information on how to access our current instance of Superset and how to work with it can be found [here](./003-superset.md).

 ### Metabase
 Metabase is a data analysis platform to analyse and share data that also lets users to create rich visualizations and get insights from data by running SQL queries.
+Detailed information to how to access and use Metabase can be found [here](./004-metabase.md).

 ### RAWGraphs
 RAWGraphs work with demiliter-separated values (eg. CSV, TSV) and spreadsheets to visualize the data contained in them.
 It is a simple and lightweight alternative to Superset and Metabase.